infochimps-labs/ironfan-pantry/cookbooks/hadoop_cluster/README.md

      to :start in the cluster definition and run a "knife cluster sync."
-  4. After all workers have launched, rerun chef-client on all launched workers, including the first if you have just launched it.
+  4. After all workers have launched, rerun chef-client on all launched workers, including the first.

 ### Tunables